MechPlanet/Jenkins-RPi-arm64/README.md

-## Jenkins Raspberry Pi image for ARM64
+## Jenkins for Raspberry Pi for ARM64

-Jenkins for Docker on Raspberry Pi
+Jenkins image for Docker on Raspberry Pi.
+Tested on Raspberry Pi 3 (arm 64)

 ## build image
 docker build --tag jenkins-arm64:1.0 .